Kino (singer)

 Kang Hyung-gu (Korean: 강형구; born January 27, 1998), better known as Kino (키노), is a South Korean singer, songwriter, rapper, composer and dancer.
 He is best known as a member of the boy group Pentagon, which debuted in 2016 under Cube Entertainment.
-He releases solo music over on SoundCloud under the name Knnovation.
+He releases solo music on SoundCloud under the name Knnovation.
+He is also a member of the musical collective M.O.L.A.

+Kino released his first single album Pose in 2022, before departing Cube Entertainment the following year.
+In late 2023, he established a one-man agency Naked, where he began continued releasing music leading up to his first EP If This Is Love, I Want a Refund in 2024.

 Name

 At his group debut showcase, he explained the meaning behind 'Kino'.
 He said, “My real name is Kang Hyung-gu.
 I wanted to find a name that could show myself as a singer and in the team in the future, so Kino became it. 키노 is Kino, 'INO' is an acronym for innovation.
 K is from my original family name, Kang's K, Korea 'K'”.